Why it’s essential to check the price history?

 When you are on a product page, you can see the price history of that product by clicking on “graph” in RevSeller:

 When you click the graph, you can see the price history from the first date this ASIN existed.
 Also, you can choose to see 30-day or 90-day prices.

 How to interpret the graph?

 Generally, you should forecast the future price using historical data.
-Obviously, we shouldn’t expect sellers to be data scientists who have data analysis skills; Also, indeed, time is money, so we don’t like to spend much time on each graph.
+Obviously, we shouldn’t expect sellers to be data scientists with data analysis skills; Also, time is money, so we don’t like to spend much time on each graph.
 What we need is a quick guess about the future price.

 Sometimes, guessing the future price is not hard.
 For example, consider this graph:

 As you can see, the current price is 143$, but in the last 90 days, the price was about 50$.
-Everyone would admit that the 143$ is not reliable, and no one should make a purchase based on this selling price.
-It’s very likely that the price drops again by 50%.
+Everyone would admit that the 143$ is unreliable, and no one should make a purchase based on this selling price.
+It’s very likely that the price will drop again by 50%.
 So, in this case, most of the experienced sellers would skip this ASIN.

 However, it’s not always that easy; sometimes, the price fluctuates.
 What should you do in these cases?

 One conservative strategy is that you consider the lowest selling prices at a 90-day price history (or even more).
 If the chart fluctuates, you don’t like to take any risks.
 This strategy has its own pros and cons: